-- Example: Some frontline workers may experience ostracization by their family or community due to their fear and stigma; or indeed some families of responders may also be stigmatized and isolated from their community.
-This stigmatization can be detrimental to the mental wellbeing of affected persons and can make an already challenging situation far more difficult (and may affect the morale of workers).
-During this time, it is important that the mental wellbeing of responders is protected.
-Engaging with community leaders is a key step to counteract such misconceptions.
-Peer support groups for responding health staff might also offer opportunities for other social support during the response, while sharing staff care information. - Protective environments - Strong emphasis needs to be placed on the strength and resourcefulness of communities rather than weaknesses and vulnerabilities. - The response must seek to create safe and protected environments for care and make use of existing resources and strengths. - Individual actors and the collective response should ensure that all actions protect and promote wellbeing. - Key psychosocial principles, including hope, safety, calm, social connectedness and self- and community efficacy, should be embedded across every intervention. - Special consideration should be made to ensure the protection of vulnerable groups, including children, people with disabilities, older adults, people who are immunocompromise and ethnic/cultural groups being targeted with stigma or discrimination. - Telephone hotlines might serve as an effective tool to supporting people in the community who feel worried or distressed.
-It is important to ensure that hotline staff/volunteers are trained and supervised in MHPSS (e.g. Psychological First Aid) and have current information about the COVID-19 outbreak to avoid undue harm to callers. - Example: WeChat, WhatsApp, social media and other forms of technology can be used to set up support groups/maintain social support, especially for those in isolation.
+- Strong emphasis needs to be placed on the strength and resourcefulness of communities rather than weaknesses and vulnerabilities. - The response must seek to create safe and protected environments for care and make use of existing resources and strengths. - Individual actors and the collective response should ensure that all actions protect and promote wellbeing. - Key psychosocial principles, including hope, safety, calm, social connectedness and self- and community efficacy, should be embedded across every intervention. - Special consideration should be made to ensure the protection of vulnerable groups, including children, people with disabilities, older adults, women who are pregnant and lactating, people exposed to genderbased violence, people who are immunocompromise and ethnic/cultural groups being targeted with stigma or discrimination. - Telephone hotlines might serve as an effective tool to support people in the community who feel worried or distressed.
+It is important to ensure that hotline staff/volunteers are trained and supervised in MHPSS (e.g. Psychological First Aid) and have current information about the COVID-19 outbreak to avoid undue harm to callers. - Example: WeChat, WhatsApp, social media and other forms of technology can be used to set up support groups/maintain social support, especially for those in isolation. - Example: The bereaved need to have the opportunity to mourn.
+If traditional burials are not possible, dignified alternatives that maintain local customs and rituals need to be identified and practiced (Please refer to IASC MHPSS guidelines Action Sheet 5.3).^{1,12}

-- Example: The bereaved need to have the opportunity to mourn.
-If traditional burials are not possible, dignified alternatives that maintain local customs and rituals need to be identified and practiced (Please refer to IASC MHPSS guidelines Action Sheet 5.3).^{1,12} - 'Whole of society' approach - Whilst there needs to be focused interventions with specific objectives and target groups, MHPSS needs a 'whole of society' approach. - A 'whole of society' approach requires addressing the MHPSS needs of the entire affected population regardless of their direct or indirect contact with the virus, race/ethnicity, age, gender, vocation or affiliation. - MHPSS activities that are applicable to all members of society include: - Promotion of self-care strategies, such as breathing or other cultural practices - Normalisation messages about fear and anxiety and ways people can support others (Intervention 6) - Clear, concise and accurate information about COVID-19, including how to access help if one becomes unwell - Example: Deaths may be caused by reasons beyond COVID-19, for example flu or an unrelated pneumonia.
-The families impacted by these deaths will need MHPSS related to mourning in the same way that families who have lost members due to COVID-19 infection do. - Longer-term perspective - Emergencies can lead to an influx of resources, which creates an important opportunity to strengthen long-term mental health, social care and social welfare structures.^{6, 12, 13} - Example: Building the capacity of local health and non-health actors will not just support MHPSS in the current COVID-19, but also support the preparation for future emergencies.
+'Whole of society' approach

+- Whilst there needs to be focused interventions with specific objectives and target groups, MHPSS needs a 'whole of society' approach. - A 'whole of society' approach requires addressing the MHPSS needs of the entire affected population regardless of their direct or indirect contact with the virus, race/ethnicity, age, gender, vocation or affiliation. - MHPSS activities that are applicable to all members of society include: - Promotion of self-care strategies, such as breathing exercises, relaxation exercises or other cultural practices - Normalisation messages about fear and anxiety and ways people can support others (Intervention 6) - Clear, concise and accurate information about COVID-19, including how to access help if one becomes unwell

+Example: Deaths may be caused by reasons beyond COVID-19, for example flu or an unrelated pneumonia.
+The families impacted by these deaths will need MHPSS related to mourning in the same way that families who have lost members due to COVID-19 infection do.

+Longer-term perspective

+- Emergencies can lead to an influx of resources, which creates an important opportunity to strengthen longterm mental health, social care and social welfare structures.^{6,12,13} - Example: Building the capacity of local health and non-health actors will not just support MHPSS in the current COVID-19, but also support the preparation for future emergencies.